turki013/Calculator-app/README.md

 ### Purpose:
 The project serves as an educational exercise in Java programming, focusing on integrating account management with a practical tool like a calculator.
 It demonstrates proficiency in **OOP principles**, logical control structures, and modular coding practices.

----

-Feel free to edit or expand this description as needed for your GitHub repository!